LeCoupa/awesome-cheatsheets/tools/emmet.md

 Emmet is a productivity toolkit for web developers that uses expressions to generate HTML snippets.

 ## Installation
-Normally, Emmet installation should be a straight-forward process from the package-manager as most of the modern text editors support Emmet.
-If you have difficulty setting up emmet with your editor and wish to check if emmet supports your favorite editor or not, you can check from here.
+Normally, installation for Emmet should be a straight-forward process from the package-manager, as most of the modern text editors support Emmet.
+If you have difficulty setting up emmet with your editor and wish to check Emmet is supported by your favourite editor or not, you can check it from here.
 [Emmet Installation instructions](https://emmet.io/download/)

 ## Usage
 You can use Emmet in two ways: